Characteristics of Effective Learning

 • Tuning in and following children’s interests is essential if practitioners are to meet the learning and development needs of every child.
 This means observing and listening first, so that you can tailor your input to what the child is focusing on.

 • Building confidence and a can-do attitude: being positive, providing emotional support, encouraging children to have a go.

 • Encouraging the children to make their own choices as well as decisions on how they may want to do things.

 • Taking care with how you praise is important in helping children to develop a growth mindset.
 Talk with them about the strategies they are using as they attempt new challenges and solve problems.
-Give praise for trying, not for ‘being clever’.
+Give praise for trying, not for ‘being clever.’

-• Providing a stimulating environment, inside and outside, not only responds to children’s interests, but also provokes new ones.
+• Providing a stimulating environment, inside and outside, not only that responds to children’s interests, but also provokes new ones.

-• Motivate and challenge children’s thinking, with opportunities for them to explore, investigate and solve problems, and plenty to fire the imagination, with and without adult support.
+• Motivate and challenge children’s thinking, with opportunities for them to explore, investigate and solve problems, with plenty to fire the imagination, with and without adult support.
 A child who is not given the opportunity to play, explore and investigate is far less likely to be a resilient, creative learner willing to have a go, persist or think critically.

 • Allow time for children to think and reflect.